The Differences In Students’ Lives

 The choices in subjects are mostly similar for every level.
 There are some compulsory classes for every student.
 These classes are Dutch, English, PE, and Philosophy every school year in high school, social studies for two years, and art (ckv) and math for at least three years.
 Apart from those classes, the school system divides people into profiles.
 Profiles are packets with combined subjects.

 A student in the Netherlands chooses subjects apart from the mandatory ones.
 You have to choose between History and Chemistry.
 The different choices the system has as languages are French, German, and Spanish.
 Everyone also chooses one of the three Math courses that are offered.
 If you have math you can choose Econ and Becon.
 Other subjects are Geography, Biology, Physics, Technics, and Art History combined with a creative form of art.
+Schools are also increasingly incorporating Outdoor Classrooms, providing students with innovative learning environments that enhance their educational experience.

 American high schools have a different system.
 There is not one primary profile you have to choose, and there are a lot more subjects to choose from.
 However, there are mandatory subjects to graduate just like in the Netherlands.
 Students need 44 credits in these subject areas to earn a Regents diploma.
 Eight credits in core English, eight credits in social studies, including: